worldline/ProSA/README.md

 The library aimed at providing a simple and lightweight protocol service adaptor for service oriented architectures.
 The goal of this project is to provide a flexible and scalable platform for developing and deploying microservices, allowing developers to focus on writing business logic while ProSA takes care of the underlying infrastructure concers.

+A [ProSA mdBook](https://worldline.github.io/prosa) is available if you want to learn everything about ProSA.

 ## Legend